Information for Incoming Erasmus+ exchange students of Computer Science at FAU

 - Sometimes you just need to go to the first lecture and receive information on how to enroll there.

-- Most enrollments are only possible when the semester starts: April or October.
+- Most enrollments are only possible after the semester starts: April 1 for summer term, October 1 for winter term.

 - Courses usually start 2-3 weeks after the semester starts.